-Steve Lillebuen, award-winning author of The Devil’s Cinema, has written for the Guardian, The Globe and Mail and The Age, where he covers crime and breaking news.
+Steve Lillebuen, award-winning author of The Devil’s Cinema, has written for the Guardian, The Globe and Mail, The Sydney Morning Herald and The Age.

 He’s interviewed criminals, heads of government, celebrated actors and disgraced officials, and covered elections, sporting scandals, environmental disasters, and many high-profile court cases.

 In 2013, he received the Arthur Ellis Award for The Devil’s Cinema, a narrative non-fiction exploration of a filmmaker who turns his script into reality.
 The book was internationally published to critical acclaim and shortlisted for the Ned Kelly Award.
 Australia’s largest newspaper, the Herald Sun, declared how Lillebuen “can stand proudly alongside the best journalists in the world.”

 Born in Edmonton and raised on an acreage on the Canadian prairie, Lillebuen (pronunciation: LILL-ah-BEW-en) studied film and television production and later earned a bachelor of arts degree from the University of Alberta in literature and media studies before moving to Australia.